GREAT BARRIER REEF FOR KIDS

 Or go snorkelling in one of the many islands’ shallows.

 There are dozens of family-friendly tours to choose from.
 In all regions, you can find various options, including half-day, full-day and multi-day options.

-Next, the kids can try snorkelling, scuba diving (age permitting).
-There is also sailing, glass-bottom boats, semi-submersible vessels and even helicopter or seaplane tours.
+Next, the kids can try snorkelling, and scuba diving (age permitting).
+There are also sailing, glass-bottom boats, semi-submersible vessels and even helicopter or seaplane tours.